dandes3/nachos/vm/README.txt

     compile and prepare the full Nachos OS and included programs for execution.
     In the >vm directory, there will now be a nachos executable.

-    **All parts of the assignment have been completed and are expected to work properly.**
+    **All parts of the assignment have been completed and are expected to work properly, with the exception of handling open files during a checkpoint.**

      Basic commentary/conditions to review before testing:
      - All tests for Copy On Write (COW) should be executed on the COW version of our